TommyMart/Tom-Martin-Portfoliowebsite/README.md

 Flex Column
 ![flex column blog example](<images/Screenshot 2024-03-27 at 3.10.22 pm.png>)

+**Blog Pages**

+*Order slightly varies between blog pages from images first to paragraph first.*

+- Nav bar linking six HTML documents together via a component - with 'Blog' highlighted in lilac to let the viewer know what page they are on.
+- H1 'Blog' heading - depending on which blog page the viewer is one.
+- Blog related image.
+- BLog related paragraph.
+- 'Return to blog' component styled button - that takes the viewer back to the blog main page.
+- Footer

 **Contact**

 - Nav bar linking six HTML documents together via a component - 'Contact' highlighted in lilac to let the viewer know what page they are on.